CTU-Basel/R_package_development/Updating_R_packages.md

 ## Configure Build Tools

-1. Go to Build > Configure Build Tools and select "Generate documentation with Roygen"
+4. Go to Build > Configure Build Tools and select "Generate documentation with Roygen"
-2. Click "Configure" and ensure "Build and Reload" is selected
+5. Click "Configure" and ensure "Build and Reload" is selected

 ## Make changes to a function

-4. Ctrl + O to open file add_one.R
+6. Ctrl + O to open file add_one.R
-5. Edit the file and Ctrl + S to save.
+7. Edit the file and Ctrl + S to save.

+## Install and restart

-6. Ctrl + Shift + B to Install and Restart
+8. Ctrl + Shift + B to Install and Restart

+## Test and inspect changes

+10. Ctrl + Shift + T to test function
-7. Check ?add_one
+11. ?add_one